How to implement Clean Architecture in Go (Golang)

 The Dependency Inversion Principle

 A clear separation between ports, adapters, and application logic is useful by itself.
-Clean Architecture improves it further with Dependency Inversion.
+Clean Architecture takes it further with Dependency Inversion.

 The rule states that outer layers (implementation details) can refer to inner layers (abstractions), but not the other way around.
 The inner layers should instead depend on interfaces.